 Though Cherry Eye in dogs is not life-threatening or even particularly dangerous, it can be uncomfortable for your canine if left untreated.
 It can also lead to more serious secondary heath concerns.

-The longer the gland of the third eyelid remains out of place and exposed, the higher the risk of inflammation, irritation, and potential infection your dog will face.
+The longer the gland of the third eyelid remains out of place and exposed, the higher the risk of inflammation, irritation, and potential eye infections your dog will face.
 Any of the three can endanger the future health of your dog’s eyes, so it’s important treat the prolapsed gland as soon as possible.

 Symptoms of Cherry Eye in Dogs